Trails to Take you Anywhere, Anytime

-- Snowshoeing: Over 5 miles of snowshoe trails are offered.
+- Snowshoeing: Over 8 miles of snowshoe trails are offered.
 Doublewide groomed trails are excellent for groups and side-by-side snowshoeing.
-Single tracked trails are set for a more traditional snowshoe through the woods.
-We now offer snowshoe rentals right at WinMan.
+Single tracked, backcountry trails are set for a more traditional snowshoe through the woods.

 Visit North Lakeland Discovery Center for current trail conditions.

 North Lakeland Discovery Center provides 12 miles of well-marked trails for hiking, snowshoeing, and cross-country skiing.
 The gentle terrain winds through woods, around the lake and bog, and along the Manitowish River.
 Snowshoe rentals are available at the Discovery Center for a nominal fee.
 Located 1.2 miles east of Hwy.
 51 on County Hwy.
 W.